NicoleAbuhakmeh/blog/aboutme.md

 - My passion is traveling.
 It's what drives me and gets me through my downtimes.
 Pretty sure my Grandfather is the reason I can't sit still.
 - I am on a search to find the best sour beers this world has to offer.
 - My teenager [Bryn](https://www.instagram.com/bbbrrryyynnnnnn) is finally understanding that there is a world out there beyond Snapchat!
-Her passport has 2 stamps and 2 more pending!
+Her passport has 3 stamps and more pending!
 - My home office is filled with trinkets that I refuse to part with from our travels including a voodoo doll from cajun country, wooden tulips from Holland, lava rocks from Iceland and seashells from the Caymans.
 - "Nothing compares to the excitement of exploring every corner of the earth with the person you love most by your side."
 Thankful I've got [My husband, Khalid](https://twitter.com/buhakmeh) with me to figure out this path.
 - I make my living in educational software development, on the business side.
-Someone has to write the documentation, right?!
+Someone has to write the documentation and test the code, right?!
 - I am owned by a big headed pup named Samson.
 He's adorable and boy does he know it!
 ![Image of samson](https://nicoleabuhakmeh.github.io/img/SamsonTilt.JPG)